VennilaRamBharathy/movie-recommendation-system/README.md

 	- Only famous items will get reccomended .

 	- New items might not get reccomended at all .

-### 3 ) Hybrid Based :

-- Hybrid systems, which combine both types of information with the aim of avoiding problems that are generated when working with just one kind.

-- Combination of both and used now a days .

-- Uses : word2vec , embedding .

 # About this project: